Environmental issues in the United Arab Emirates: Rising sea level

 Governmental Panel on Climate Change also published a report which shows that the sea levels might peak a level of 0.76 meters in 2100.
 The calculations for the year 2500 show a rise of 1.8 meters, while other estimates are higher.
 Specifically in the UAE, reports expect a land loss of 1–6% (1,555– 5,000 km^{2}) by 2100.

 "Climate change impacts are very important in this part of the world.
 Global warming has a huge impact in terms of water scarcity and rising sea levels.
 Those huge cities and huge buildings are very near the sea," Christian de Perthuis, economist and professor at Paris-Dauphine University and Head of the Climate Economics Chair said.
 If sea levels continue to rise, "it will be very difficult to protect those cities."
 The consequences of rising sea levels are economic harm and the relocation of low-lying urbanized cities, for instance the population on the famous Palm Islands, a man-made island in Dubai.

-In 2010, The Abu Dhabi Environmental Agency published an announcement which shows that 85% of UAE's population would be affected by rising sea levels as well as 90 percent of its infrastructure.
+In 2010, The Abu Dhabi Environmental Agency published an announcement which shows that 85% of the UAE's population would be affected by rising sea levels as well as 90 percent of its infrastructure.